WeaverDyl/crypto-stock-tools-ghp/README.md

 # crypto-stock-tools-ghp

-A live version of [this](https://github.com/WeaverDyl/Cryptocurrency-Stock-Tools) that I'm hosting on Github Pages.
+A project that I'm hosting on Github Pages.
 That's all.

 See the demo [here](https://www.weaverdyl.com/crypto-stock-tools-ghp/).